 I did another yoga training in Goa and taught drop-in classes at Ashiyana Resort where I met great teachers from all over the globe and I began to expand my understanding of yoga integrating different styles in my practice.
 I fell in love with the creative and fluid Vinyasa, the heart connection of Bhakti Yoga (meditation by singing mantras) and with a more therapeutic approach to Yoga called Elemental Yoga Therapy understanding the 5 elements and their influence in our lives blending the ancient knowledge of Ayurveda and Chinese medicine.
 That training influence deeply my teachings today.

 Back in my homeland, Brazil, I encountered a strong and beautiful yoga community.
 Felt like everything I experienced abroad was preparing me for that.
 I realized how much I missed my roots and my family.
-It was a beautiful 4 years reconnecting.
+It was beautiful to reconnect.
 It was a time of deepening and flourishing my yoga practice and Ayurveda knowledge with Adarsha Ma Prem, discovered my own voice playing and singing mantras in events and yoga retreats with Kathy Lobos and integrated Ayurvedic Yoga Massage as the main massage technic I work today, thanks to Raquel Trofino, Maiana Junqueira, and Ma Bodhigita.
 Met soul mates for life, all beautiful and talented people who I learned so much from.
-I moved to Sweden in 2016 and a year later I had a daughter, Anita, who is now my greatest teacher.
+I moved to Sweden in 2016 and a year later I had a daughter, Anita, the love of my life and greatest teacher.

-Looking back and thinking about all the places I have been, the people I have met and the choices I made that led me to this exact moment and place.
-I stopped looking for the meaning of life, instead, I embrace all its mystery and try to live day by day as best as I can.
-My new home is in a small town in south Sweden, Båstad, and here I found supportive, funny and kind people who make my adaptation to this new life in a new country much more soothing.
+Looking back and thinking about all the places I have been, the people I have met and the choices I made, that led me to this moment and place.
+It is a mysterious life and beautiful and exciting.
+My new home today is in a small town in south Sweden, Båstad, and here I found a lovely community of people who makes my adaptation to this new chapter of my life more soothing.

-I have my own Massage/Yoga company, work with massage at Skansen Spa Hotel , teach regular classes at Yogalito Studio and organize retreats in Sweden and soon, retreats abroad together with Steph Sanders from Colorado.
+I have my own Massage/Yoga company, also work at Skansen Spa Hotel , teach regular classes at Yogalito Studio and organize retreats in Sweden and soon, retreats abroad together with Steph Sanders from Colorado.